saoudrizwan/kamisama/README.md

 -   Emitted when your app throws an unhandled error, inherently meaning your application is in an undefined state.
 -   You *could* ignore this message and resume function, but it is recommended to call your graceful shutdown function and let kamisama respawn the worker with a fresh slate.
--   For example, you can log the error from the event before shutting down (you must exit the process yourself, so kamisama can respawn it)
+-   For example, you can log the error from the event before shutting down (you must exit the process yourself, so kamisama can respawn it).
     ```javascript
     process.on("uncaughtException", async error => {
         // log error information...